fighting41love/Udacity_Behavioral_Cloning/README.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* video.mp4

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+The codes are submitted to the github: https://github.com/fighting41love/Udacity_Behavioral_Cloning The video of the project is uploaded to the youtube: https://youtu.be/MEffY-gDWfg Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing

 ```
+python==3.6.2
+keras==2.0.6

 python drive.py model.h5
 ```